Bassim789/pattern-web/README.rst

 The **Service** field allows the user to select a search engine (Twitter, Wikipedia or Bing).

-The **Query** field contains the word(s) that is (are) going to be searched on the chosen web engine, in this example Twitter.
+The **Query** field contains the searched word(s) on the chosen web engine.
+By default, the language is set to English.
+To learn how to change it: read 2.2.

 By default, the **Output segmentation label** is named `WebSearch_data`.
-Users can however change it if needed.
+Users can however modify it if needed.

 Clicking on the **Send** button executes the request.
-The **Info** box above indicates the number of segments sent if any matches the request.
+The **Info** box above indicates the number of segments sent (in case any match the request).

+Depending on which search engine is selected, different options appear on the basic interface.
+Those specific aspects are stated below.

 2.1.1 Twitter
 ~~~~~~~~~~~~~~~~~~
-When the user selects Twitter, he or she can indicate the **Number of tweets** in the eponym field.
+The **Number of tweets** field allows users to select up to 3000 tweets, in case the request matches as many tweets as required by the entered number.

+When **Include retweets** is checked, tweets starting with 'RT' are filtered out in order that only regular tweets are sent to output.
+It is worth noting that the number of segments in the output may, in somes cases, actually be lower than the value entered in **Number of tweets**.

+Twitter allows their users to own a license key which can be entered in the eponym field.

 2.1.1 Wikipedia